 Full details of who will be eligible for a scholarship are not yet known, although anyone with a declared income over £25,000 will not be able to apply (it's not quite clear whether this applies to household income or that of an individual applicant).

-However, awards are being set to a minimum value of £3,000 – of which a maximum of £1,000 can be given in cash, the rest through discounts on accommodation & tuition fees.
+However, awards are being set to a minimum value of £2,000 - of which there is no maximum amount that can be given in cash.

 A National Scholarship Award could make a sizable dent in the cost of going to university for your child, so make sure you keep an eye on university websites for more details when they become available.